GitScorz/bluesky/README.md

 A custom framework for FiveM that works with components.
 </div>
 <h4>
-The reason that i decided to rework in this project is because i think the framework has such a good potential, and of course for myself learning purposes.
+The reason that i decided to rework in this project is because i think the framework has a good potential, and of course for myself learning purposes.
 </h4>

 ## Requirements